 - Improving school safety and security by updating security and communication systems

-How much could the potential bond measure cost?
+How much does the bond measure cost?

 Bonds issued would be repaid annually by local property levies, which are expected to increase from today’s rate by approximately $25 per $100,000 of assessed (not market) value.
 Assessed value is determined by the County Assessor and is often much closer to the original price of the home than to today’s market value.
 Currently, CUSD property tax levels are lower than other area schools.
 This measure could generate $408 million to improve our schools.

-The potential measure would include strict fiscal accountability provisions and would require independent citizen oversight and annual third-party audits.
+The measure will include strict fiscal accountability provisions and would require independent citizen oversight and annual third-party audits.
 No funds could be used for employees’ salaries or taken away by the state.
 Clovis Unified has a strong fiscal track record, and a history of positive reviews and audits by Citizen Oversight Committees who closely watch bond spending.

-Would every school benefit from a potential measure?
+Would every school benefit from a measure?

-The passage of a potential bond measure would mean improved school facilities at all school locations as well as the potential to create jobs in the region to help the local economy.
+The passage of a bond measure will mean improved school facilities at all school locations as well as the potential to create jobs in the region to help the local economy.
 Strong local schools have been proven to lead to stronger property values and increasing our community’s desirability to potential residents and employers.
 Facilities built in Clovis Unified and funded from previous bond measures have been credited by local tourism organizations with boosting the local economy by increasing the number of events and visitors to our community.

 I heard we passed a bond measure in the past, why do we need another one?